Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/interim/ExperimentalOishi.md

 For each trial, I recorded the following:
 - *Fabric wet and dry weight* — to measure how much water is retained initially and track drying.
-- *Initial and final water temperature (°C)* — to assess cooling effectiveness over a fixed period.
+- *Water temperature in bottle (°C)* — to assess cooling effectiveness over a fixed period.
-- *Room temperature (ambient)* — to contextualise thermal gradients and allow comparison across trials.
+- *Ambient temperature* — to contextualise thermal gradients and allow comparison across trials.
 - *Time elapsed — standardised* (e.g. 40 min) for fair comparison.
 - *Water mass loss* — to evaluate evaporation rate directly to fit numerical model.

  *Using ΔT = T_ambient - T_bottle is critical*

 We focus on the temperature differential between the ambient environment and the cooled bottle because:
 A larger ΔT (larger drop in bottle temp relative to air) indicates more effective evaporative cooling.
 It allows us to standardise cooling effectiveness across varying room temperatures, which is especially relevant for future outdoor testing.